 I’m hopeful that this area will have more in common with Cars Land than your typical kids’ area.
 The concept art looks colorful and inventive, but it also seems chaotic.
 I have two young girls and expect them to love this area.
 The key factor is making it palatable to all guests.
 This land also must be a way to pull some guests away from the hordes in the Star Wars area.
 If Disney excels at building a coherent theme and cool atmosphere, Toy Story Land could be amazing.

-How can Disney come close to fulfilling our massive expectations for the Star Wars Experience?
+How can Disney come close to fulfilling our massive expectations for the Star Wars land Galaxy’s Edge?
 The answer is simple.
 Don’t give us what we want.
 Universal created a new mold with its Harry Potter lands, especially Diagon Alley.
 Disney must do the same with Star Wars and try something unique.
 Fans won’t accept just two rides and a few shops.
 Imagineering must build an immersive experience with surprises around every turn.
 This is so much potential within this universe.
 Everything that’s come before in the theme park world has set the stage for this event.

 When I talk about “new elements”, this isn’t about the attractions.
 I’ll address those in a moment.
 Can we dine with aliens?
 Are there ways to meet characters without waiting in obvious lines?
 In a strange way, I’m describing a set-up like The Adventurer’s Club but across the entire land.
 Guests need to feel like anything can happen once they stroll through the gates.
 Their experience should never be about knocking out the two rides and then leaving.
 If that becomes the case, then Disney has failed.